 Does a patient have to go to a hospice facility in order to receive care?

 Hospice services can be provided at any number of locations, including most retirement and assisted living facilities.
 Because comfort and tranquility are the goals, great effort is taken to keep patients in place and prevent stresses involved with hospital readmissions or relocations to a dedicated hospice facility.
 Silverado does not operate hospice facilities.
 Our hospice teams work on-site at patients’ residences, be they a private home, assisted living or other facility.

 Is hospice care expensive?
+Is hospice care free?
 Does insurance cover hospice costs?

 Hospice is funded by Medicare, Medicaid and also by most individual insurers.
 Hospice coverage is available to anyone that has a six-month or less terminal prognosis.
 The costs associated with most medications and therapies that relieve pain and provide comfort are covered as a part of hospice.
 Hospice services can actually remove some financial burden families or responsible parties, who may otherwise need to pay out-of-pocket for medications or equipment like beds or wheelchairs.

 Does hospice mean losing existing care or benefits?

 No. A patient who goes on hospice does not lose the ongoing care they are receiving for things like vision, dental, diabetes and more.
 A hospice representative should be able to help you understand more about how hospice care interacts with existing insurance and benefits.

 Does going on hospice mean switching doctors?

 A skilled hospice team is assembled to cover all aspects of end-of-life care.
 That said, a patient’s relationship with their doctor is a very important one and familiarity is vital and helpful.
 The Silverado Hospice team is experienced in working with patients’ existing doctors to facilitate comfort for both patients and their families.